juliafmorgado/juliafmorgado.com/content/posts/2023-01-22_glossary-git-gitHub-terms.md

 ---
-title: "
-Glossary of Git and GitHub Terms"
+title: Glossary of Git and GitHub Terms
-author: "Julia Furst Morgado"
+author: Julia Furst Morgado
 date: 2023-xx-xxT17:46:05.964Z
 draft: true
 cover:
     image: img/100devs.png
-tags: ["Git", "GitHub", "List"]
+tags:
-categories: ["Tech"]
+    - Git
+    - GitHub
+    - Glossary
+description: This is the subtitle that is used for SEO and visible in Medium and Hashnode posts.
+slug: /glossary-git-github-terms
 description: ""

 subtitle: ""